ROOSTER-fleet-management/rooster_fleet_manager/doc/html/python/_sources/_source/src/mex_sentinel.rst.txt

  - get_mex_status
  - change_mex_status

-Note: In it current state the MEx information is only stored in memory and no data is logged.
-It is however envision that the MEx Sentinel will interact with (reads/writes from/to) a database for maintaining long term records
+Note: In its current state the MEx information is only stored in memory and no data is logged.
+It is however envisioned that the MEx Sentinel will interact with (reads/writes from/to) a database for maintaining long term records
 (i.e. acts as front end to a database server like SQLite or MySQL).

-mex\_sentinel script
+mex\_sentinel module
 ####################

 .. automodule:: mex_sentinel